 "This elegant new volume of essays on psychoanalytic work with couples represents a true marriage of ideas.
 In the book, UK and US therapists have a creative transatlantic conversation which brings to life and illuminates the theoretical and technical model developed by Tavistock Relationships (formerly known as The Tavistock Centre for Relationships) over the last 70 years.
 These essays represent essential and rewarding reading for experienced and new therapists wishing to deepen their understanding and practice with couples."-Susanna Abse, Consultant Psychoanalytic Couple Psychotherapist and CEO of Tavistock Relationships (2006-16).

 Chapter Thirteen Discussion of "How was it for you?
-Attachment, Mirroring, and the Psychotherapeutic Process with Couples" Leora Benioff
+Attachment, sexuality, and mirroring in couple relationships" Leora Benioff

 The Relational Perspectives Book Series (RPBS) publishes books that grow out of or contribute to the relational tradition in contemporary psychoanalysis.
 The term relational psychoanalysis was first used by Greenberg and Mitchell (1983) to bridge the traditions of interpersonal relations, as developed within interpersonal psychoanalysis and object relations, as developed within contemporary British theory.
 But, under the seminal work of the late Stephen Mitchell, the term relational psychoanalysis grew and began to accrue to itself many other influences and developments.
 Various tributaries—interpersonal psychoanalysis, object relations theory, self psychology, empirical infancy research, and elements of contemporary Freudian and Kleinian thought—flow into this tradition, which understands relational configurations between self and others, both real and fantasied, as the primary subject of psychoanalytic investigation.